 Scotland - Registration - Supported Living

-This policy will guide staff on how to access information and what steps to take if individuals request information, adhering to best practice.
-It has been reviewed with minimal change.
-References and links have been checked and remain current.
+The policy will guide staff on how to keep safe when working alone and confirms that the staff member must feel confident and competent to work alone.
+It has been reviewed with some content changes and a new form has been added.
+References and links have also been checked and remain current.